If you've not been using it much, how do you make sure your car's ready for the road when you need it?

 - A flat battery's the last thing you need when you have somewhere to be

-- There are ways we can make sure our car stays in shape while it's being used less often
+- Let's make sure our cars stay in shape while they're used less

 Check your car and tyres

-Make sure your lights, rear reflectors and both indicators are clean and working and that no lenses are cracked.
+If you drive in the dark, you'll want to make sure your lights, rear reflectors and both indicators are clean and working, and that no lenses are cracked.